 Kedarnath Temple is situated on the banks of Mandakini river, a tributary of the holy river Ganga at an altitude of 3,583 meters or 11,755 feet.
 This temple was built by Pandavas.
 Adi Sankaracharya visited and revived the temple.
 It is one among the 12 Jyotirlingas.

 Kedarnath Mandir (mandir means temple in Hindi language) is one among the four temples of Chota Char Dham pilgrimage package tour.
+It is also the first temple to be visited as part of Panch Kedar pilgrimage.

 How Do I Go to Kedarnath Temple?